 One final point.
 Sometimes couples see tolerance as tit for tat.
 You might ask, “I tolerate you interrupting me, why can’t you tolerate when I correct your driving?”
 Although your partner will certainly benefit if you increase your tolerance, ultimately tolerance is not an offering to your partner, but an offering to yourself.
 Feeling emotionally rattled and escalating every time your spouse shuts down during an argument transforms something that already hurt (them shutting down) into a bigger hurt (a spun out fight).
 What would it be like if you could roll with their actions just enough that you arrived intact at the next moment without adding electricity to the conflict?
 Tolerance is not a concession, but a practice of self-love, keeping your foot off the accelerator so you can act with intention rather than impulse.

 Marriage counseling can give you tangible tools for tolerating tough moments and connecting even when you and your partner irritate each other.
-For Minnesota couples, I am here to help you build tolerance - which, in turn, will build a sustainable, nourishing relationship.
+I am here to help you build tolerance - which, in turn, will build a sustainable, nourishing relationship.